bit-js/byte/README.md

 ```

 If a `Response` object is returned from any action function, it will be used directly.

-And before you ask why there is no
+And before you ask why there is no other lifecycles like `afterValidation` or anything like that, we don't need that alr?

 ### Plugins
 Plugins are objects with a `plug()` function that modify the app instance.